Rateable value of your business

 Appeals against your rateable value

-An appeal against your rateable value can be made at any time before the next revaluation.
+You can appeal against the value shown in the latest list if you believe it is wrong.
 Appeals are dealt with at the Hull Valuation Office.
 You should not stop paying your business rates if you make an appeal against your rateable value.

 If your appeal is successful, your rateable value will be changed from either the date of the change in value, or the beginning of the financial year in which the appeal was made (whichever date is the earliest).